andersjbe/tandem-trivia/README.md

 This app was mainly made as a demonstration of my React and Javascript skills, and as such, doesn't include any sort of backend.
 At a certain point, the users data will become too large for localstorage to hold.

 Right now, it is possible to go a round without answering any questions at all, this is generally fine, but ideally a user would not be able to progress to the next question without answering

+I wanted to integrate Jest to write unit tests, but I haven't written tests for React components before, so I made the decision to forgo it and use the debugger devtool instead.

 ## Possible future features